-Hivos: Place-based sustainable food projects as a way to spark global change
+Hivos: Sustainable food projects as a way to spark global change

 Hivos doesn’t shy away from the urgent challenges of the 21st century: food insecurity and malfunctioning food systems, the world’s ballooning population, climate change, and beyond.
 Instead, the Dutch organization supports individuals and communities to develop their own strategies and solutions that fight for social and environmental justice—including food justice.